vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 Template_Company_Information_PDF/
 ```

-Next, we create sub-folders inside `Template_Company_Information_PDF/`, in order to group our PDFs by topic.
-This makes things more organized, and it also lets our Peakboard app see which category each PDF belongs to.
+Next, we create sub-folders inside `Template_Company_Information_PDF/`, in order to group our PDFs by category.
+This makes everything more organized, and it also lets our Peakboard app see which category each PDF belongs to.

 For our demo app, we have three categories of PDFs:
 * General announcements